-- 7.37 There are existing residential properties sited immediately adjacent to the north and east of the application site.
-A development of this scale may also have wider effects on amenity, which has also been considered. - 7.38 Having regard to the submitted layout plan, separation distances of at lest 20 metres are provided for between proposed dwellings on the application site and existing adjacent dwellings.
+7.38 There are existing residential properties sited immediately adjacent to the north, east and south of the application site, including Windmill Farm Cottage which is enclosed by the application site on three sides.
+A development of this scale may also have wider effects on amenity, which has also been considered.

+7.39 Having regard to the submitted layout plan, separation distances of at lest 20 metres are provided for between proposed dwellings on the application site and existing adjacent dwellings.
 Acceptable separation distances are also provided for between proposed dwellings within the application site.
-Overall it is considered that a suitable form of development is achieved on the site that would not have unacceptable effects upon the privacy or amenity of adjacent residents. - 7.39 Overall, it is considered that an acceptable form of development can be achieved in this regard that would accord with the Wansbeck District Local Plan, the Wansbeck Design guides referred to earlier, the emerging Local Plan and the NPPF. - 7.40 Policy GP23 of the Local Plan states that when determining planning applications, the authority will consider whether a proposed development has the potential to cause pollution or nuisance.
-Planning permission will not be granted for development liable to cause significant harm to either: a) human health and safety b) the amenity of local residents and other land users or c) the quality and enjoyment of all aspects of the environment - 7.41 Policy GP24 states that when determining planning applications for development within the proximity of an existing or approved source of pollution, the authority will take into account the following factors: a) the impact of the polluting activity on the health of users of the proposed development; b) the standard of amenity likely to be enjoyed by the users of the proposed development; c) whether the proposed development has particular sensitivities to pollution; d) the additional costs or other constraints which may be imposed on the polluting use as a result of permitting the proposed development; and e) whether any potential conflict can be resolved by the use of planning conditions or obligations.
+Overall it is considered that a suitable form of development is achieved on the site that would not have unacceptable effects upon the privacy or amenity of adjacent residents.

+7.40 Overall, it is considered that an acceptable form of development can be achieved in this regard that would accord with the Wansbeck District Local Plan, the Wansbeck Design guides referred to earlier, the emerging Local Plan and the NPPF.

+7.41 Policy GP23 of the Local Plan states that when determining planning applications, the authority will consider whether a proposed development has the potential to cause pollution or nuisance.
+Planning permission will not be granted for development liable to cause significant harm to either: a) human health and safety b) the amenity of local residents and other land users or c) the quality and enjoyment of all aspects of the environment activity on the health of users of the proposed development; b) the standard of amenity likely to be enjoyed by the users of the proposed development; c) whether the proposed development has particular sensitivities to pollution; d) the additional costs or other constraints which may be imposed on the polluting use as a result of permitting the proposed development; and e) whether any potential conflict can be resolved by the use of planning conditions or obligations.
 If after having considered the above factors the, the authority considers that the uses cannot reasonably co-exist, the proposed development will not be permitted